Prior to AdmissionAbout WKU

 Computer Hardware & Software Guidelines

-Please note that these are minimum requirements, and that our online courses will work more effectively with higher capabilities.
+Please note that these are minimum requirements.
+Online courses will work more effectively with higher capabilities.

-The following recommended specifications suit most our online programs:
+We recommend the following specifications for our online programs:

 - Processor: Student computers should have a Pentium IV processor, with a processor speed of 800 MHz.